The 2024 Guide of Best Flooring Options for Basements

 best basement flooring

 But what about flooding?
 Well, we recommend any moisture issue be taken care of before any carpet installation takes place.
 In the Chicago area, about 60% of all basements are carpeted.
 Carpeted basements are popular because they make great family rooms, help make basement bedrooms more cozy, are soft for playing children, and provide great insulation for basements which are typically cooler areas of the home.
-Als, important for carpet (and any basement flooring, really): make sure you have a rider on your homeowners insurance policy that will pay for water damage in the basement to cover any replacement costs.

 Best Basement Flooring for Workspaces